-Between projects, reports, and managing other tasks, trying to handle social media can put on a lot of stress.
+Social media marketing is hard work.
+Between projects, content, reports, and managing other tasks, trying to handle social media can pile on the stress.

 Breathe a sigh of relief!

 Every intelligent marketer needs a checklist for social media marketing, and we have just finished an updated list for 2021!